BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 5.3 =
+* Cleaner interface for the Google Fonts API key and better handling of different scenarios with more control in the admin interface

 = 5.2 =
 * Small bugfix where a stray javascript debugging line was throwing an error